 Changes for Tumblr

-Tumblr has lost popularity since its original launch, partly due to its more recent ban of adult material, but Automattic may breathe new life into the platform.
+Tumblr has lost popularity since its original launch, partly due to its more recent ban of adult material, but Automattic may breathe new life into this free blogging site.

 Examples of Blog Posts Created on Tumblr